 1 | Terrarium substrate mix

-Something like an ABG mix (or another peat moss-based blend) is an easy choice because it’s likely you already have something like this to hand for your terrarium projects.
+A tropical terrarium mix is an easy choice because it’s likely you already have something like this to hand for your terrarium projects.

 The downside?
 Well, there’s a susceptibility to pests, as the damp substrate can be a target for mite issues.
 You’ll likely want to refresh the substrate every now and again, and it’s hard to do so without removing some of your culture along with it.

 That said, it makes seeding new projects straightforward.